ordith/config-builder/README.md

 	Install-Package ConfigBuilder

 This will add ConfigBuilder as a build step to the project that you install the package to.
+When you build your project, it will generate the config files you define in the next step.

 ### Create ConfigValues.xml